Keppel Sands, Queensland: Geography

 Keppel Sands is the southernmost town on the Capricorn Coast.
 The town is located in the Livingstone Shire Council local government area, 676 km north west of the state capital, Brisbane.

 Separated by Coorooman Creek from the larger towns of Emu Park and Yeppoon to the north, Keppel Sands is a charming village-style township centred on fishing and holiday making.
 Facilities in Keppel Sands include a hotel, caravan park, motel, Australia Post outlet, local store, and two boat ramps.
 The Coast Guard are located at Pumpkin Creek at the southern edge of the town.

-Keppel Sands is home to many retirees and is a popular location for fishing and crabbing.
+Keppel Sands is home to many retirees and families and is also a popular location for fishing and crabbing.